KacperCedro/SCP/README.md

 # SCP
-SCP stands for Scientific Calculator Programme
+SCP stands for Scientific Calculator Programme (work in progres)

 ## Warning!
 I have to admit this is my first project using WPF, but not last.
 I just trying to improve my skils, so feel free to copy this trash :)